-If a kid came in and they saw he or she was struggling to muster up some spare change for a slice or a piece of candy, they’d just, without a word, only a smile, just put that little something they saw them eying up in their hand.
+If a kid came in and the Leslies saw that he or she was struggling to muster up some spare change for a slice or a piece of candy, they’d just, without a word, only a smile, just put that little something they saw them eying up in their hand.

 They never wanted anyone to feel left out.
 And no one did.